 - 1 tsp. baking powder

-- Cream shortening and add sugar and egg.
-Sift dry ingredients together in a smaller bowl, and then stir to combine with the creamed ingredients.
-Fold in figs and pistachios.
+Cream shortening and add sugar and egg.
+Sift dry ingredients together in a smaller bowl.
+Next, stir to combine with the creamed ingredients.
+Finally, fold in figs and pistachios.

 We adapted this recipe from the California Fig Advisory Board’s Fresh Fig Cookies recipe by adding crushed pistachios.
-(Isn’t everything better with pistachios?)
+(After all, isn’t everything better with pistachios?)

 And what we learned is that the combination is sublime.
-Figs in cookies are great because they’re sweet but not *too* sweet, and pistachios in cookies are great because they’re crunchy but not *too* crunchy.
-And then you have the perfect combination.
+Specifically, figs in cookies are great because they’re sweet but not *too* sweet, and pistachios add a delightfully earthy crunch.
+All in all, it adds up to the perfect combination.

 Blogger disclosure: This post is part of a series of sponsored posts with California Grown.
-All opinions expressed are my own.
+Additionally, all opinions expressed are my own.